Need an EPC in Mile End?

 Low Energy Lights

-Again low energy lighting does indeed help the EPC because they are a low cost improvement that contributes to cheaper energy costs but nowhere near the same contribution as insulation, heating and heating controls.
+Again low energy lighting does indeed help the Energy Performance Certificate because they are a low cost improvement that contributes to reduced energy costs but nowhere near the same contribution as insulation, heating and heating controls.

 Mile End Landlord EPC Services

-The regulations for landlords are forever increasing.
-If you are a landlord, ensure that you don’t fall foul of the regulations, as civil fees and penalties up to £5,000 can be issued.
+The rules for landlords are forever increasing.
+If you are a property owner, ensure that you don’t fall foul of the regulations, as civil fees and penalties up to £5,000 can be issued.

 Have a look at our guidelines for quick advice.
-We offer reductions for a number of properties.
+We offer discounts for a number of properties.

 EPCs And Rental Properties